simonepri/country-iso/README.md

 $ npm install --save country-iso
 $ npm install --save world-countries-boundaries-100m
 ```

 ## Countries bounds map file
 In order to use this package you need to provide a valid `GeoJSON` FeatureCollection object with the `ISO_A3` property set for each country.
 You can get one with customizable accuracy from [world-countries-boundaries](https://github.com/busrapidohq/world-countries-boundaries) repo.
+> The accuracy of the maps has been tested with [23785 cities](test/fixtures/cities.geo.json).
 ## Usage

 ```javascript